GGebook smalllogo

 This graph shows a body that is stationary.
 The distance is not changing.
 It is standing still at the start point.
 This graph also shows a body that is stationary.
 However it is standing still some distance from the start point.

-This graph shows a body moving away from the start at a constant velocity.
-The steeper the line, the faster the velocity.
+This graph shows a body moving away from the start at a constant speed.
+The steeper the line, the faster the speed.
 (The dotted line shows a body moving slower than the solid line).
 This curved line shows a body accelerating.
-The line is clearly getting steeper (increasing gradient) so the velocity is increasing.
+The line is clearly getting steeper (increasing gradient) so the speed is increasing.

 Figure 1.
 Basic Distance-Time Graph Features

-Using these graphs, we can determine the movement of a body, and also by taking readings from the graph we can use the maths from the last section to find the velocity.
-Remember that velocity basically means the same as speed in these graphs. have a go at these questions to check you understand this section:
+Using these graphs, we can determine the movement of a body, and also by taking readings from the graph we can use the maths from the last section to find the speed.
+Remember that speed basically means the same as velocity in these graphs. have a go at these questions to check you understand this section:

 Questions: